VisualSearch-GmbH/Custom-Integration-Recommend-Similar-Products/README.md

 # Custom Integration - Recommend Similar Products
-Instructions for custom shop systems on how to use similar products recommendations API
+Instructions for custom shop systems on how to use our similar product recommendations API

 ## Languages